jaykchen/github-repo-watcher/README.md

 schedule_cron_job(String::from("0 11 * * *"), String::from("cron_job_evoked")).await;
 ```

-Set the 'owner' and 'repo' environment variables on the Flows settings page.
+Set the 'owner' and 'repo', 'GITHUB_TOKEN' environment variables on the Flows settings page.

 Then, you'll get daily updates on your gist.